[This post was originally published on 25th Oct 2021. It has been updated on 14th Oct 2022.]

 1. Facilitates High Level Of Personalization

 As a marketer, it helps you get an insight into the subscriber’s choice of choosing a mode.
 You can easily decipher whether they use a light or dark mode through proper optimization.
 It happens when your ESP stores the theme preference of the subscribers and optimizes it for all the future emails that you will send to your subscribers, thereby making their overall email experience worthwhile.

-2. Prioritizes customer preferences
+2. Prioritizes Customer Preferences

 Since it facilitates a high level of personalization, it has the ability to prioritize customer experience by taking their preferences into account.
-This serves as a great of satisfying customers while enticing them to open and click-through your email.
+This serves as a great way of satisfying customers while enticing them to open and click-through your email.
 And, we all know how it can trigger your sales and revenue to an altogether new level.